utkarshchauhan2101/AI-Knowledge-Inbox/SETUP.md

 - Don't commit `backend/.env` (your key).
 It is gitignored — keep it that way.
 - Don't run backend and frontend in the same terminal; both must stay running.
-- Don't use Python 3.12+ for this project unless you want to debug wheels.
+- Don't use Python 3.12+ for this project.